-The Principal is the designated Accounting Officer of the Academy and has overall responsibility for the day to day financial management of the Charitable Company.
-The Principal has delegated responsibility for low values of expenditure to specific budget holders who are each responsible for managing their own departments within the constraints of their allocated budgets.
+The Executive Principal is the designated Accounting Officer of the MAT and has overall responsibility for the day to day financial management of the Company.
+The Executive Principal has delegated responsibility for low values of expenditure to specific budget holders who are each responsible for managing their own departments within the constraints of their allocated budgets.
 A system of financial controls is in place to manage this process.
-The Principal manages the Academy on a daily basis supported by an Academy Leadership Team.
+The Executive Principal manages the MAT, and Principals manage each Academy on a daily basis supported by an Academy Leadership Team.
 The Academy Leadership Team meets frequently to discuss emerging matters and to help to develop strategies for future development to be put to the Principal and the Governing Body as required for approval.
-Each member of the Senior Leadership Team has specific responsibilities to assist the Principal to manage certain aspects of the Academy.
+Each member of the Academy Leadership Team has specific responsibilities to assist the Principal to manage certain aspects of the Academy.